6ernardo/feup-PFL/README.md

 # feup-PFL

-Projects from the Functional and Logic Programing curricular unit.
+Repository containing Project 1 and Project 2 from the Functional and Logic Programing course unit at FEUP.

-Made in colaboration with [@ZeSousa93](https://github.com/ZeSousa93)